-Maarten: Hello.
-My path into Product Management is unusual.
+Maarten: My path into Product Management is unusual.
 I have no background in tech or business at all.

 I studied Biology and obtained an engineering degree in Functional Genomics at the Technical University of Delft.
 During my studies, I did research on genetically modified to compare migraine mice with normal mice.
 I discovered I sucked at doing experiments, and I realized the world of research wasn’t going to make me happy.
 I decided to try something completely different after university.

 My first job was as a Marketing Manager at a healthcare start-up, making a health checks for the general population.
 I loved that job because I was wearing many hats and was closely involved with the product.
 I was working daily with developers and UX designers to build cool things.
 My manager told me he thought I’d be a great Product Manager and he’d like to promote me to that position.
 I was elated and thought it would be the perfect fit for me.
 Unluckily, the 2008 crisis hit, and I had to find a new job.

 I knew I wanted a job in Product, but nobody would hire me.
 In fact, nobody would even hire me for a marketing job, as the job market was flooded with candidates with more experience than me (and a marketing degree to boot).
 When I did get invited, which was rare, they would actually ask me why an engineer would want to work in marketing and the conversation would go downhill from there.

 I actually decided to work as a Software Tester, as that market was super scarce.
 I got hired and quickly was promoted to Senior Test Engineer in a few years.
 I also started being a Scrum Master on the side.
 Then I became a Business Analyst and used that to get hired at a start-up to become a Product Owner.